shahab-sarmashghi/Skmer/README.md

-# Data used to test Skmer
+# Access to the data used for Skmer benchmarking

 Genome-skims of: